 Most courses are held on weekdays (both in daytime and evenings) on campus in the first semester.
 Elective courses, which are taken by full-time, part-time and exchange students, might be held on weekends in the 2nd Semester.

 Will the University arrange on-campus accommodation for non-local students?

 Students can arrange the accommodation via our Student Affairs Office.
 Students can choose to live at the Dr. Ng Tor Tai International House, a 3-star hotel situated on the campus or the off-campus accommodation.
 However, since only limited rooms are available, accommodation will be provided on a first come, first served basis.

 Are there any scholarships/awards for MScBM students?

 Yes, we offer varous scholarships / awards to new entrants with distinguished qualities to pursue full-time MScBM study, including the International Postgraduate Scholarship, MScBM Diversity Contribution Scholarship and MScBM Entrance Award.

-We also have academic awards to reward students for outstanding scholastic performance for both full-time and part-time students.
+We also have academic awards to reward students for outstanding scholastic performance.
 For details of the awards, please visit "MScBM Scholarships and Awards Scheme".

 Is financial assistance available?